ROCm/rocAL/docs/install/rocAL-prerequisites.rst

 * OpenMP
 * Threads

 The installation method used for rocAL depends on the version of ROCm.
-For ROCm 7.2.x or below, follow the :doc:`package install method </rocAL-package-install>`.
-For ROCm 7.13 or above, `build rocAL from source <./rocAL-build-and-install>` on top of the ROCm Core SDK.
+For ROCm 7.2.x or below, follow the :doc:`package install method <./rocAL-package-install>`.
+For ROCm 7.13 or above, :doc:`build rocAL from source <./rocAL-build-and-install>` on top of the ROCm Core SDK.

 The following prerequisites are required by both installation methods:

 * cmake
 * pkg-config
 * `Google Protobuf <https://developers.google.com/protocol-buffers>`_ version 3.12.4 or later